-- Increased sleep latency - Fragmented sleep and increased early-morning awakenings - Decreased total sleep time, decreased sleep efficiency - Decreased slow-wave and rapid-eye-movement (REM) sleep - Nocturnal confusion - Increased daytime napping and daytime sleepiness - Agitation, verbally disruptive behaviors, hallucinations, and nighttime wandering (Burns et al., 2012)
+- Increased sleep latency - Fragmented sleep and increased early-morning awakenings - Decreased total sleep time, decreased sleep efficiency - Decreased slow-wave and rapid-eye-movement (REM) sleep - Nocturnal confusion - Increased daytime napping and daytime sleepiness - Agitation, verbally disruptive behaviors, hallucinations, and nighttime wandering (Burns et al., 2012; Savaskan, 2015; Alzheimer's Association 2019d)

 Medications used to treat behavioral symptoms of dementia, as well as those used to slow the progression of dementia, can cause daytime sleepiness and lead to sleep disturbances.
-Short-term sleep disturbances in people with dementia are often treated with antidepressants, benzodiazepines, or non-benzodiazepines although there is limited evidence to support their long-term safety in cognitively impaired older adults (Deschenes & McCurry, 2009).
+Short-term sleep disturbances in people with dementia are often treated with antidepressants, benzodiazepines, or non-benzodiazepines, although there is limited evidence to support their long-term safety in cognitively impaired older adults (Deschenes & McCurry, 2009; Savaskan, 2015).
+Commonly used sleep medications generally do not improve overall sleep quality in older adults.
+In the cognitively impaired, these also come with greater risk of falls and fractures, confusion, and decline in the ability to exercise self-care.
+Antipsychotics, which are sometimes used because of behaviors that accompany the sleep disturbance, have a higher risk of stroke and death among older dementia patients.
+"Most experts and the National Institutes of Health (NIH) strongly encourage the use of non-drug measures" in patients with Alzheimer's disease.
+When medications are needed, the recommendation is "begin low and go slow" (Alzheimer's Association 2019d)

 Before treating sleep disturbances, look for potentially treatable causes such as pain, hunger and thirst, the need to urinate, infections, adverse drug reactions, and even noise.
-Nonpharmacological treatments include:
+In addition, depression, restless legs syndrome, and sleep apnea need to be ruled out (Alzheimer's Association 2019d).